Task Steps

 Common Step Settings

-Always save each edited step before running, and save step order after reordering.
+Always save each edited step before running, save step order after reordering, and only run groups together when their steps do not depend on each other.

 If you encounter any issues or need further assistance, please contact us at